pmish1/chat-pmish/README.md

 *Search*: The username is looked up in the exisiting user database.
 If found, it is displayed.
 Once displayed, if the user clicks on the found profile, a link between the logged-in-user and the selected proifle is made in the database to facilitate conversation in the future.

+**NOTE**: Upon registering, there is a delay before profile details appear in the navbar.
+Upon sending an image, there is a delay before sent image is displayed.

+**DEMO ACCOUNTS**
+mrburns@test.com
+password: mrburns

+krusty@test.com
+password: krusty

+lisasimpson@test.com
+password: lisasimpson

+homer
+chiefwiggum
+pattysimpson
+selamsimpson
+ned
+marge